 Which Part is the Istanbul Asian Side?

 The Asian side is the east of Istanbul that connects with the rest of Turkey.
 Separated from the western European part by the Bosphorus Straits, many people refer to Asian Istanbul as the neighbourhoods and districts lining the shores including Pendik, Beykoz, Umraniye, Kalamis, Bostanci, Salacak, Kuzguncuk, Beylerbi, Cengelkoy, and Kandilli to name but a few.
+There are many districts, wehen it comes to houses for sale in Istanbul Asian side.

 The two most prominent and famous hubs of the Asian side are Kadikoy and Uskudar.
 The first has a large student population and naturally, a vibrant nightlife scene and bar street has grown up around it.
 It sits aside the Moda district, known for its exclusive and swanky vibes, while Uskudar portrays an entirely different vibe with its low-key nightlife and conservative outlook.